-The flu vaccine is offered free of charge to people who are at higher risk of being hospitalized for the flu due to their age or health, that is:
+The flu vaccine is recommended and offered free of charge to people who are at higher risk of complications:

-- healthy pregnant women, in the 2nd and 3rd trimesters of their pregnancy;
+- Pregnant women, in the 2nd and 3rd trimesters of their pregnancy

 To reduce the risk of contamination, the flu vaccine is also offered free of charge to:

 - Family members who live in the same household of a child under 6 months of age or a person at higher risk of being hospitalized and to their caregivers